-In fact, loyalty to Him at the end of the age would cost them dearly in the following two texts:
+In fact, loyalty to Christ at the end of the age would cost them dearly as seen in the following two texts:

 “You will be hated by all because of My name, but it is the one who has endured to the end who will be saved.”
 Matthew 10:22 NASB

 “Then they will deliver you to tribulation, and will kill you, and you will be hated by all nations because of My name.
 At that time many will fall away and will betray one another and hate one another.”
 Matthew 24:9-10 NASB

 In light of what we have just seen in the New Testament teachings and narratives, let me ask you a question.
 Did Jesus ever portray Himself in such a way that someone could “add Him” onto their life?
 No!
 He never did so because He was always consistent with who He is – The God-Man.

 There are times when we can “mouth” the ideas of loyalty and commitment only because we have changed or lowered the standards to be followed.
 There are examples within the New Testament of even His own apostles temporarily faltering in their desires to follow Him.
 The fact is, we all end up being ultimately loyal to someone.
 If it is not to God, it will continue to remain loyalty to self.